 hard resource_list: h_vmem=1100M,h_stack=10240K

 qalter -l h_vmem=1100M,h_stack=10240K,eliza8io=1 4057136

 (The trick is to pick up the old list and add eliza8io).

-If this seems too complicated - delete old jobs and resubmit.
+If this seems too complicated - you can delete your old jobs and resubmit.
 You will not lose your place in the queue.
 It does not matter how long the job was waiting.

 Observe Available IO Resources

 The following command can be used to see how many io units are assigned to your resource and how many are being used at any given time: